 The top 2 levels have the Blue Circles, so if the first one is ‘occupied’, head up the next flight of stairs.
 (Walk Time approx 20-25 mins uphill)

 2. Ping Shek Estate

 This trippy condo stack is one of the most perfect photography spots in Hong Kong.
-Due to the overcrowding in the city, these high rise buildings and housing estates in Hong Kong are the norm – but not all of them are configured in such a photogenic way.
-One of the cities best spots for Hong Kong Photography.
+Due to the overcrowding in the city, these high rise buildings and housing estates in Hong Kong City are the norm – but not all of them are configured in such a photogenic way.
+It is one of the cities best spots for Hong Kong Photography.

 HOW TO GET TO PING SHEK ESTATE: MTR to Choi Hung Station -> Exit A2 will take you straight into Ping Shek Estate.
 The location of this stack is in the middle of the complex.
 After walking in and past the shops in the hall I turned left, right, right and left.
 It’s pretty small area so shouldn’t be too hard to find!

 3. Choi Hung Estate